What Errors Are Included in the Top 25 Software Errors?

 |21||CWE-522||Insufficiently Protected Credentials|

 |25||CWE-77||Improper Neutralization of Special Elements used in a Command ('Command Injection')|

 Resources to Help Eliminate The Top 25 Software Errors

 - SANS Application Security Courses

-The SANS application security curriculum seeks to ingrain security into the minds of every developer in the world by providing world-class educational resources to design, develop, procure, deploy, and manage secure software.
-The application security faculty are real-world practitioners with decades of application security experience.
+The SANS Cloud Security curriculum seeks to ingrain security into the minds of every developer in the world by providing world-class educational resources to design, develop, procure, deploy, and manage secure software.
+The SANS cloud security and DevSecOps faculty are real-world practitioners with decades of application security experience.
 The concepts covered in our courses will be applicable to your software security program the day you return to work:

 - SEC534: Secure DevOps: A Practical Introduction

 SANS maintains an Application Security CyberTalent Assessment that measures secure coding skills and allow programmers to determine gaps in their knowledge of secure coding and allows buyers to ensure outsourced programmers have sufficient programming skills.
 Organizations can learn more at https://www.sans.org/cybersecurity-assessments/application-security/